 iven that the act of picking up and moving to another country is inherently brave and risky, it should be little surprise that immigrants have repeatedly been found to be more entrepreneurial than the U.S. population as a whole.1 According to The Kauffman Foundation, a nonprofit group that studies entrepreneurship, immigrants were almost twice as likely to start a new business in 2015 than the nativeborn population.
 The companies they founded ranged from small businesses on Main Street to large firms responsible for thousands of American jobs.
 Recent studies, for instance, have indicated that immigrants own more than half of the grocery stores in America and 48 percent of nail salons.
 Foreign-born entrepreneurs are also behind 51 percent of our country's billion dollar startups.
-In addition, more than 40 percent of Fortune 500 firms have at least one founder who was an immigrant or the child of an immigrant.
+More than 40 percent of Fortune 500 firms have at least one founder who was an immigrant or the children of immigrants.

-In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
+In 2010, roughly 1 in 10 American workers with jobs at private firms were employed at immigrantfounded companies.

 The super-charged entrepreneurial activity of immigrants provides real and meaningful benefits to everyday Americans.
 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than \$775 billion in annual business revenue that year.
-In North Carolina, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 12.1 percent of all entrepreneurs in the state, despite accounting for 7.7 percent of North Carolina's population.
-Their companies generated \$972.1 million in business income in 2014.
-North Carolina firms with at least one immigrant owner also provided jobs to roughly 121,000 Americans in 2007.
+In New Mexico like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
+Foreign-born workers currently make up 14.1 percent of all entrepreneurs in the state, despite being just 10.3 percent of New Mexico's population.
+The almost 11,800 foreign-born entrepreneurs in New Mexico also create jobs and economic opportunity for U.S.-born workers.
+Their firms generated \$190.3 million in business income in 2014.
+New Mexico firms with at least one immigrant owner also provided jobs to almost 24,000 Americans in 2007.